-GAME Board of Officers & Bios 2015-2016
+GAME Board of Officers & Bios 2018

 Over the last 15 years, Alicia Shell has taught her way down the Atlantic Coast.
 Originally from Long Island, New York, Alicia graduated from Allegheny College in Meadville, Pennsylvania with a bachelor's degree in environmental science and continued her education at Duke University, North Carolina.
 Here she earned a master's degree in Coastal Environmental Management, with a focus on Latin American and Caribbean Studies.
 While at Duke, she also became a certified Environmental Educator through the North Carolina Department of Environmental Education.
 Formerly as the Education Coordinator of the Georgia Sea Turtle Center on Jekyll Island, Alicia created and maintained a comprehensive education program, including on site and outreach programs for students of all ages, as well as underserved and underrepresented audiences.
 She has an undeniable passion for conservation and education and has always enjoyed working with young children.
 Alicia currently works at the United Methodist Church on St. Simons Island, where she is a lead teacher for the Ones/Walkers.
 She also tends the nursery at First Baptist Church.